theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/3_builder/Builder.md

 译:

 You might be shocked, but every car needs a manual (seriously, who reads them?).
 The manual describes every feature of the car, so the details in the manuals vary across the different models.
-That’s why it makes sense to reuse an existing construction process for both real cars and their respective manuals.
-Of course, building a manual isn’t the same as building a car, and that’s why we must provide another builder class that specializes in composing manuals.
+That's why it makes sense to reuse an existing construction process for both real cars and their respective manuals.
+Of course, building a manual isn't the same as building a car, and that's why we must provide another builder class that specializes in composing manuals.
 This class implements the same building methods as its car-building sibling, but instead of crafting car parts, it describes them.
 By passing these builders to the same director object, we can construct either a car or a manual.
 译:

 The final part is fetching the resulting object.
 A metal car and a paper manual, although related, are still very different things.
-We can’t place a method for fetching results in the director without coupling the director to concrete product classes.
+We can't place a method for fetching results in the director without coupling the director to concrete product classes.
 Hence, we obtain the result of the construction from the builder which performed the job.
 译: